 UniFi and AmpliFi are two major networking product lines from Ubiquiti.
 They serve two demographics and have different architectures.

-The UniFi family — represented by the Dream Machine (UDM), UDM-Pro, UDM-SE…, or the Dream Router (UDR) — aims at business/pro/enterprise users.
-They are comprehensive routers that can also function as the central controllers of various products.
+The UniFi family -- represented by the Dream Machine (UDM), UDM-Pro, the Dream Router (UDR), or UDM-SE... -- aims at business/pro/enterprise users.
+They are comprehensive consoles acting as the central controllers of various products, of which networking devices are only part of the picture.

-The UDM is the first UniFi product that also works well as a home router, thanks to its friendly design.
-In a way, it’s a bridge between the two product lines.
-And the UDR further solidifies that approach.
+The UDM is the first UniFi product that works well as a home router, thanks to its friendly design.
+In a way, it's a bridge between the two product lines.
+The UDR further solidifies that approach, making the UDM-Pro or UDM-SE applicable to demanding homes.

 Ubiquiti U6 Enterprise vs Netgear WAX630E: Hardware specifications